 The culmination of LMDC's planning efforts for the redevelopment of the WTC area is the WTC Memorial and Redevelopment Plan (WTC Plan), developed in cooperation with the Port Authority of New York and New Jersey (Port Authority).
-As part of the WTC Plan, LMDC proposes to implement the new memorial and cultural uses embodied in LMDC's General Project Plan (GPP), dated June 2, 2004, and amended December 16, 2004.
-The LMDC has undergone an extensive public process for over two years to develop the WTC Plan and other initiatives.
+As part of the WTC Plan, LMDC proposed to implement the new memorial and cultural uses embodied in LMDC's General Project Plan (GPP), dated June 2, 2004, and amended December 16, 2004.
+LMDC has undergone an extensive public process for years to develop the WTC Plan and other initiatives.

-LMDC, pursuant to the New York State Urban Development Corporation Act ("UDC Act"), and in cooperation with the HUD and the Port Authority, is undertaking the Memorial Program as part of the implementation of the WTC Plan.
-In cooperation with other appropriate public and private entities, LMDC will implement the Memorial Program which includes the planning, selection, coordination and construction of a Memorial, Memorial Center, and the planning and possible construction of memorial-related improvements, and museum and cultural uses on the WTC Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.
+LMDC, pursuant to the New York State Urban Development Corporation Act ("UDC Act"), and in cooperation with the HUD and the Port Authority, has undertaken the Memorial Program as part of the implementation of the WTC Plan.
+In cooperation with other appropriate public and private entities, LMDC proceeded in implementing the Memorial Program which includes the construction of a Memorial, Memorial Museum, memorial-related improvements, and cultural uses on the WTC Site and adjacent areas to complement the redevelopment of commercial office space, retail space, conference center and hotel facilities, open space areas, and certain infrastructure improvements by the Port Authority, the owner of the WTC Site.